Which destination is right for you? Take our quiz to find out

 5. Climb a mountain

-At home or away you embrace the challenge of mountain climbing.
-If you fancy one in the UK then get exploring Pen Y Fan in the Brecon Beacons National Park.
 Standing proud at 886 meters above sea level it is a tough but glorious climb with many photo opportunities as you go along.
 Fancy something further afield?
 We can get you climbing Mt Kilimanjaro, Mt Kenya, or the volcanoes in Guatemala.
-Join Leap VIP and take your pick.

 6. Learn to cook